mohitjain/mohitjain/_posts/2013-07-10-better-way-to-parse-user-info-from-omniauth-hash.markdown

 ## Caution

-Another thing to note with fetch is, there is another way to pass second parameter is method ie:
+Another thing to note with fetch is, there is another way to pass the second parameter is method ie:

 {% highlight ruby %}

 def default
     "This is my default value"
 end

 auth[:info].fetch(:location, default)

 {% endhighlight %}

-But the problem with second one is default method.
-This method will be computed everytime wheather your key exists or not, which can be a problem in case you are doing some heavy computation.
-Using block will execute if and only if key doesn't exists.
+But the problem with the second one is default method.
+This method will be computed every time whether your key exists or not, which can be a problem in case you are doing some heavy computation.
+Using block will execute if and only if the key doesn't exist.

 ## Fetch also works on arrays